codeBlooded1997/SMTP/README.md

 # SMTP

+In this project I learned
+	- How to read bulk files and use the data in my own script.
+	- How to use SMTP python package to send email to multiple users(technically quantity of users is unlimited).
+	- Uising MIMEText to encode email contents, like attachements, pictures, links, text, etc... .

 This is a commandline application so you have to run it in a terminal window.

 Steps for testing the app(after extracting the zip file):